juanfernandes/juanfernandes-uk/src/stream/native-disclosure-element-work-in-instapaper-app.md

 ---
-layout: layouts/post.njk
+layout: "post"
-postImage: /v1579162295/og.jpg
-introClass: intro--sml
-title: Native disclosure element works in Instapaper app
+title: "Native disclosure element works in Instapaper app"
-description: Reading an article about the native HTML disclosure element (details
+description: "Reading an article about the native HTML disclosure element (details
-  + summary) and was pleased to see that it works in the Instapaper app
+  + summary) and was pleased to see that it works in the Instapaper app"
 keywords:
   - Instapaper
   - native disclosure widget
   - details and summary
   - Scott O'Hara
   - a11y
   - accessibility
 date: 2020-02-07T00:00:00Z
-tags:
-- notes

 ---
 Reading an article by Scott O'Hara, I was surprised to see the summary and details working perfectly in the Instapaper app on Android.
 Yay for native disclosure widgets.